-Screening for Human Immunodeficiency Virus Infection
+Screening for Human Immunodeficiency Virus Infection*Updated January 2022*

-This recommendation refers to routine HIV screening, which is different from incident-based or exposure-based HIV testing.
-Risk factors for HIV infection in women include, but are not limited to, being an active injection drug user; having unprotected vaginal or anal intercourse; having multiple sexual partners; initiating a new sexual relationship; having sexual partners who are HIV-infected, bisexual, or injection drug users; exchanging sex for drugs or money; being a victim of sex trafficking; being incarcerated (currently or previously); and having other sexually transmitted infections.
+This recommendation refers to routine HIV screening tests, which are different from incident-based or exposure-based HIV tests.
+More frequent testing for high-risk women, as determined by clinical judgment, is also recommended as a preventive service.
+Annual or more frequent HIV testing may be needed and is recommended as a preventive service for women who are identified or self-identify as high risk.
+Risk factors for HIV infection in women include, but are not limited to, being an active injection drug user; having unprotected vaginal or anal intercourse; patient or patient’s sex partner(s) having more than one sex partner since last HIV test; initiating a new sexual relationship; having sexual partners who are HIV-infected, bisexual, or injection drug users; exchanging sex for drugs or money; being a victim of sex trafficking; being incarcerated now or in the past; and having other sexually transmitted infections (STIs).

 *These are the recommendations of the WPSI and not necessarily of any individual participating organization.